 - Are not a tobacco smoker

-- Have adequate bone to secure the implants
+- Have adequate bone structure to secure the implants

-- Have underlying health conditions that would prevent bone healing
+- Do not have underlying health conditions that would prevent bone healing

 Your dentist will be able to determine if dental implants are right for you.
 First, your dentist will use X-rays to determine if your jawbone is ready for an implant.
 Then, they will review your dental and medical history to make sure you are healthy enough to be a candidate for the surgery.

 The procedure for dental implants involves several office visits over a period of several months.
 Your dentist will determine if dental implants are right for you and create a treatment plan.
 Your dentist will then refer you to an oral surgeon for the surgery.
 Before the procedure, your oral surgeon will administer either sedation, general anesthesia, or a local anesthetic.
 First, your surgeon will remove the damaged or infected tooth.
 Then, they can place the dental implant post into your jawbone.
 The implant needs time to bond with your jawbone (usually three to six months).